1. Home

 Symptoms Banner

-The flu can cause mild to severe illness, and at times can lead to death.
-Flu usually comes on suddenly.
+The Influenza (flu) virus can cause mild to severe illness, and at times can lead to death.
+Flu symptoms usually come on suddenly.
+People who have flu often feel some or all of these symptoms:

 Prevention Banner